 - keep it apart from adult garments by selling it from separate shelves, racks which are clearly marked up as ‘boys’, ‘girls’ or ‘children’s’

 The extent to which you’re able to isolate and identify young children’s clothing will vary depending upon the size and type of retail outlet you have.

 However, you should be able to show HMRC that you have as good a system as is practical in your circumstances.
 The potential purchaser should not be left in any doubt that you’re selling items for young children.

 Because the way you hold goods out for sale may affect their VAT liability, you’ll need to consider the operation of your retail scheme.

-The paragraph on goods bought at one rate but sold at another in VAT Notice 727/4 retail schemes: how to work the apportionment scheme and VAT Notice 727/5 retail schemes: how to work the Direct Calculation schemes provides the essential information on this topic.
+The paragraph on goods bought at one rate but sold at another in Apportionment VAT Retail Schemes (VAT Notice 727/4) and Direct Calculation VAT Retail Schemes (VAT Notice 727/5) provides the essential information on this topic.